mothedevv/youtube-live/README.md

 ## Copyright & Licenses

-This application uses third-party data in compliance with the `API Terms of Use Agreement` set forth by [YouTube API Services Terms of Service](https://developers.google.com/terms?hl=en) and [SongKick API Term of Use Agreement](https://www.songkick.com/developer/api-terms-of-use)
+This application uses third-party data in compliance with the `API Terms of Use Agreement` set forth by [YouTube API Services Terms of Service](https://developers.google.com/terms?hl=en) and [SeatGeek API Terms of Use](https://seatgeek.com/api-terms)

 The content of this application is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 For further details, see the Google [Developers Site Policies](https://developers.google.com/terms/site-policies).